Restoration of the Granary at Hill Farm Barns, Thursley

 Smallbrook Farm

-From British listed buildings: Hall House.
+Smallbrook Farm is a Hall House.
 Early C16 core, refaced in C17.
 Timber framed, clad in sandstone rubble with brick patching and dressings, hipped plain tiled roof.
 Two storeys with corbelled stack to left of centre and stack to left end.
-Two 3-light, gabled, casement, on-eaves dormers to centre and one 3-light window to either end of first floor.
-Five windows to ground floor, irregularly spaced, under-cambered heads.
-Door to left of centre in large, open, gabled po

 Punch Bowl Farm (formerly Pit Farm or Pitlands)